 - For online serving requests, you can get all or a subset of features for a particular entity type.

 - For batch serving requests, you can get all or a subset of features for one or more entity types.
-For example, if features are distributed across multiple entity types, you can retrieve them together in a single request that you can feed to a machine learning or batch prediction request.
+For example, if features are distributed across multiple entity types, you can retrieve them together in a single request, which joins those features together.
+You can then use the results to feed to a machine learning or batch prediction request.

 - Learn about setting up your project for Vertex AI Feature Store.